Agave salmiana: Description

 Like most agaves, the species is monocarpic, that is to say it only flowers once and then dies.
 This flowering occurs after 15 to 25 years producing a vertical floral stem, typically up to 4 m long and bearing greenish-yellow flowers.
 The largest specimens have been significantly taller.
 One specimen growing at the Strawberry Canyon Botanical Garden on the campus of U. C. Berkeley, Berkeley, California in 1974 produced an inflorescence with a total height of 16 m of which the scape or peduncle was about 12 m and the panicle per se was 4 m.
 Hermann J.H.
-Jacobsen states that the inflorescence of A. salmiana has reached an overall height of 19 m, making the inflorescence of A. salmiana the tallest of any known species of plant.
+Jacobsen states that the inflorescence of A. salmiana has reached an overall height of 19 m, making the inflorescence of A. salmiana the tallest of any known plant inflorescence.

 Old plants reach 1.8 m in height and the leaves form a rosette 3.6 m in diameter.

-The variety A. salmiana var. ferox (K.Koch) Gentry is often encountered in cultivation.
+The variety A. salmiana var. ferox is often encountered in cultivation.
 The epithet ferox is due to the hard and long (up to 8 cm) spines.